-With the Viewer Builder, you can create an .apk viewer app that you can submit to Google Play (previously Android Market) or Amazon Appstore.
+With the DPS App Builder, you can create an .apk viewer app that you can submit to Google Play (previously Android Market) or Amazon Appstore.
 Follow the steps below to create the required files for your custom viewer app.
-The current version of the Viewer Builder is v2.5 (released January 2013).
+The current version of the Viewer Builder is v2.9 (released December 2013).

 ☐ Valid certificate

 - You can create only multifolio viewer apps for Google Play.
 Single-folio apps are not available at this time.

 - DPS does not support Google Play subscriptions at this time.